Advance statement about your wishes

 You write an advance statement yourself, as long as you have the mental capacity to make these statements.

 Mental capacity is the ability to make decisions.
 Sometimes, people do not have mental capacity.
 This can be for a number of reasons, including illness.

 Is an advance statement legally binding?

-No, an advance statement is not legally binding, but anyone who is making decisions about your care must take it into account.
+No, an advance statement is not legally binding, but anyone who's making decisions about your care must take it into account.

 How does an advance statement help?

-An advance statement lets everyone involved in your care know about your wishes, feelings and preferences if you are not able to tell them.
+An advance statement lets everyone involved in your care know about your wishes, feelings and preferences if you're not able to tell them.